Rule files for masking

 Mask element attributes

-The following table contains further details on Mask element attributes.
+The following table contains details for the Mask element attributes:

 Mask element attributes